pavelsolis/Git-GitHub-Primer/README.md

 ## Create (Remote and Local) Repositories
 You need to designate a folder to be a Git repository.
 When you initialize a folder to be a repository, Git creates a subfolder called *.git* that it uses to do all its magic.

-You can create a Git repository from the terminal with `$ git init` or from github.com.
+You can create a Git repository from the terminal with `git init` or from github.com.
 With the first option, you will later need to call that local repository from GitHub.
 With the second option, you will later need to clone the remote repository into your local machine.

 ### Creating a Repository in GitHub
 In github.com click the plus sign at the top right corner and choose 'New Repository' or under the 'Repositories' tab select 'New'.
 Choose a name for the repository (with no spaces).
 Choose whether you want the repository to be private or public, and whether you want to initialize it with a README file (recommended).
 Also, it is recommended to include a GitHub-hosted *.gitignore* file, which includes the file extensions you want Git to ignore; for example, type 'tex' to exclude junk files from LaTeX.
 The *.gitignore* file can later be modified to add more extensions (e.g. autosave extensions for Word, Matlab, Stata, R, Python).
 - Make sure to create the *.gitignore* file before including files with unwanted extensions in your local repository.
-If you include a file with an unwanted extension before creating the *.gitignore* file, you will need to untrack the file with `$ git rm --cached <filename.ext>`.
+If you include a file with an unwanted extension before creating the *.gitignore* file, you will need to untrack the file with `git rm --cached <filename.ext>`.
 - You can place the *.gitignore* file within any folder in the Git repository except in the *.git* folder itself, in which case the file won't work.
 However, if you need to have a private version of the *.gitignore* file, you can add the rules to the *.git/info/exclude* file.
 - It might be a good idea to include Excel files (.xls*) in the *.gitignore* file because of size limits.
 In fact, very large files (> 100 MB) do not work well in version control because they are often duplicated in the history and are not supported by GitHub.